Meet the Latin Lawyer and LACCA editorial teams

 Rosie has been with Latin Lawyer since 2006.
 She has built up a deep knowledge of the Latin American legal market over the years and enjoys the regular opportunities to visit the region.
 As well as editing Latin Lawyer and the Latin Lawyer 250, Rosie is interested in law firm strategy and oversees content in that area, including Latin Lawyer’s regular surveys.
 Rosie studied Business Management and French at Leeds University and went on to obtain an NCTJ Diploma in Journalism after a brief stint in financial public relations.
 When she first joined Law Business Research she wrote across all of its publications, but quickly realised her interests lay in Latin America and has remained at Latin Lawyer ever since.

-Lulu Rumsey, News Editor, Latin Lawyer
+Lulu Rumsey, Deputy Editor, Latin Lawyer

 Lulu has written for Latin Lawyer since 2013, when she joined as a trainee reporter.
 Now news editor, she enjoys writing about developments in the region, with a particular focus on Argentina and Chile.
 She has a BA in international history from the London School of Economics and a postgraduate diploma in journalism from News Associates.
 Before joining Latin Lawyer, she worked for a lifestyle magazine.

-Alison O'Connell, Deputy Editor, LACCA
+Alison O'Connell, Editor, LACCA

-Alison is the deputy editor for the Latin American Corporate Counsel Association (LACCA).
+Alison is the editor for the Latin American Corporate Counsel Association (LACCA).
 She joined LBR in 2013 as a reporter after completing an MSc in Latin American Studies at Oxford University, where she won the Crawley Prize for best thesis.
 Prior to this, she gained First Class Degree in Portuguese & Brazilian Studies from King’s College London.
 Ali holds a keen interest in Latin America and has spent time living and working in the region.

 Clare Bolton, publisher, Latin Lawyer and LACCA